 If that doesn’t work, your router may be on its way out.
 Your only real option is to return it if it is within its warranty period or to buy a new one.

-Forgotten the Wi-Fi password
+Forgot the Wi-Fi password

-If you really can’t remember your Wi-Fi password and there are no notes or cards with it written down on somewhere, you’ll have to reset your router.
+If you really can’t remember your Wi-Fi password and there are no notes or cards with it written down somewhere, you’ll have to reset your router.
 Use a paperclip to press the hidden switch in the pinhole on the back of your router for 30 seconds.
 It should then default to factory settings.